wp-statistics/wp-statistics/readme.txt

 Update add-ons DataPlus, Advanced Reporting, and Mini-Chart to the latest version.

 == Changelog ==
+= 14.16.9 - 2026-06-** =
+- **Fix:** Content Analytics no longer adds the site-wide historical baseline into each post's Total Views, so per-post totals are accurate again (issue [#1097](https://github.com/wp-statistics/wp-statistics/issues/1097)).
+- **Fix:** Prevented a fatal error on admin load when license validation fails or the license key is empty.

 = 14.16.8 - 2026-05-19 =
 - **Enhancement:** Hardened input handling across admin AJAX endpoints, the dynamic query builder, the referrer pipeline, and the GeoIP download URL.
 - **Enhancement:** Removed the bundled moment.min.js in favor of the copy shipped with WordPress core.